dovedit/dovedit/README.md

 The license of this code is licensed under [Functional Source License, Version 1.1, ALv2 Future License](LICENSE.md) or FSL-1.1-ALv2.
 This is a license that works different from the traditional licenses.

-This is license is anti-competition, which allows to use ths source code for:
+This is license is anti-competition, which allows to use this source code for:
 * internal purposes;
 * non-commercial education;
 * non-commercial research;